mozilla/bleach/README.rst

 ======

-Bleach is an HTML sanitizing library designed to strip disallowed tags and attributes based on a whitelist, and can additionally autolinkify URLs and email addresses in text with an extra filter layer that Django's ``urlize`` filter doesn't have.
+Bleach is an HTML sanitizing library designed to strip disallowed tags and attributes based on a whitelist, and can additionally autolinkify URLs in text with an extra filter layer that Django's ``urlize`` filter doesn't have.

 Basic Use